The thyroid gland is an endocrine organ that lies in the neck.

 Parathyroid glands regulate calcium in the body and are found adjacent to the thyroid.
 These glands must also be preserved to avoid the need for lifelong calcium replacement.

 Dr Dixon receives referrals for thyroid surgery through the Head and Neck Cancer Unit at Peter MacCallum Cancer Centre.
-He also performs thyroid surgery at Epworth Richmond and St Vincents Private Hospital.
+He also performs thyroid surgery at Epworth Richmond.

 Best results for thyroid surgery are acheived with: